GoekeLab/sg-nex-data/docs/SG-NEx_Bambu_tutorial.md

 You may also download the required data directly from the [SG-NEx AWS S3 bucket](http://sg-nex-data.s3-website-ap-southeast-1.amazonaws.com/) if you are unfamiliar with AWS CLI command.
 They are stored in the `data/data_tutorial/bam` folder.

-**NOTE: We have downsampled A549 and HepG2 samples to ensure the tutorial can be completed within 20 minutes.
+**NOTE: We have downsampled the Hg38 genome, A549 and HepG2 samples to ensure this tutorial can be completed in 10 minutes.
 If you want to run Bambu on the original samples, you can find the sample name [here](https://github.com/GoekeLab/sg-nex-data/blob/updated-documentation/docs/samples.tsv) and amend it into the following code chunk:**

 ```bash
 # Note: Please make sure to replace the "sample_alias" with your sample name